wa120/jqcomp/README.md

      <div id="pkg1" comp="comp1"></div>

-to initialize component and catch the view(main.html), controller(main.js) and model (xxx.xxx) by asynchronous
+to new the component and catch the view(main.html), controller(main.js) and model (xxx.xxx) by asynchronous

 Single Page MVC
 =================